ErpNetDocs/tech/advanced/calculated-attributes/examples/get-atp.md

 # Get available to promise (ATP) quantity

 This example shows how you can create a calculated attribute which gets the avaible to promise (ATP) quantity on a particular date using the [AvailableToPromise View](xref:Logistics.Inventory.DemandManagement.AvailableToPromise).

-In the example we are showing how get the ATP quantity in a shipment order line on its Required Delivery Date.
+In the example, we are showing how get the ATP quantity in a shipment order line on its required delivery date.

 > [!NOTE]
+>
 > The repository of the attributes is *Logistics.Shipment.ShipmentOrderLines*

 ```

 10	GETOBJVALUE	EXP:20	ATTRIB:ATPBaseValue
 20	FIRST	EXP:30
 30	SORT	EXP:40	ATTRIB:FromDate	CONST:DESC